IEA Task 43 Glossary

 In computer science context, the specification has to be formal i.e. machine readable.

-It’s possible to view ontology as a directed graph with classes (concepts) as nodes, and the properties (roles) as edges.
-In such a view, a taxonomy is a specific case of the abovementioned graph, with edges only of the type : “IS-A” (subClassOF)
+It’s possible to view ontology as a directed graph with (concepts) as nodes, and the (roles) as edges.
+In such a view, a is a specific case of the abovementioned graph, with edges only of the type : “IS-A” (subClassOF)

 To add semantic expressevity, in addition to "IS-A" property, it is possible to add other properties to express relationships between classes from the taxonomy.
 For example: “WindTurbine HAS Blade” or “ Sensor MEASURES PhysicalQuantity.